bufbuild/buf/README.md

 [![Homebrew](https://img.shields.io/homebrew/v/buf)](https://github.com/bufbuild/homebrew-buf)
 [![Slack](https://img.shields.io/badge/slack-buf-%23e01563)][badges_slack]

-Buf is the default toolchain for [Protobuf][protobuf].
+Buf is the modern toolchain for [Protobuf][protobuf].
 It replaces day-to-day `protoc` use with a fast compiler, module-aware workspaces, formatting, linting, breaking-change detection, code generation, dependency management, API calls, and a client for the [Buf Schema Registry][bsr].

 If you are still driving Protobuf with shell scripts around `protoc -I ...`, Buf is the upgrade you want: the same schema language, the same generated-code plugin model, fewer moving parts, and a direct path from local `.proto` files to governed, versioned APIs.